AI screen recorder | Record and edit videos with AI

 Once you hit record, HeyGen’s AI works automatically in the background.
 It removes background noise, trims long pauses, balances audio, and even adds captions to make your video smooth and professional without any manual editing.

 When you’re done, preview your recording and export it in seconds.
-Download your polished video in HD or 4K, or share it instantly via a secure link — ideal for tutorials, presentations, and team updates.
+Download your polished video in HD or 4K, or share it instantly via a secure link, perfect for tutorials, presentations, and team updates.

 An AI screen recorder captures your screen, webcam, and audio while automatically enhancing your video.
 HeyGen improves clarity by removing noise, trimming silences, and generating captions so your recordings look professional without manual editing.